CVHub520/X-AnyLabeling/docs/en/user_guide.md

 By properly configuring numeric shortcuts, you can significantly improve labeling efficiency and reduce repetitive operations, particularly suitable for scenarios that require frequent switching between different annotation types.

+### 5.6 Frame Range Editor

+The Frame Range Editor is a powerful tool designed for video annotation tasks that allows users to perform batch operations on a range of video frames.
+This tool is especially useful when working with large video datasets where you need to apply the same operation to multiple consecutive frames.

+**Features:**
+- **Batch Operations**: Perform operations on a specified range of frames rather than individual frames
+- **Multiple Operation Types**: Choose from different operation types including deleting all annotations, removing selected objects, or adding selected objects
+- **Backup Creation**: Optionally create backups of annotation files before performing operations
+- **Frame Range Validation**: Input validation ensures start frame is not greater than end frame

+**Supported Operations:**
+1. **Delete All Annotations**: Delete all annotation files (JSON) within the specified frame range
+2. **Remove Selected Objects**: Remove specific objects that match the currently selected shapes within the frame range
+3. **Add Selected Objects**: Add the currently selected shapes to frames within the specified range

+**Usage:**
+1. Select one or more shapes on the canvas that you want to work with (for Remove or Add operations)
+2. Go to `Tools` > `Frame Range Editor`
+3. In the dialog that appears:
+   - Enter the start frame number
+   - Enter the end frame number
+   - Select the operation type from the dropdown
+   - Choose whether to create a backup (recommended)
+4. Click `OK` to execute the operation

+**Notes:**
+- Frame numbers are based on the video frame naming convention (e.g., frame_00001.jpg)
+- Backup files are stored in a `_backup` folder within the same directory
+- For Remove/Add operations, you must have shapes selected on the canvas before opening the dialog
+- The operation will process all frames in the specified range, including those that may not have annotations

+This tool significantly speeds up video annotation workflows by eliminating the need to manually process each frame individually.

 ## 6. Help and Language

 ### 6.1 About X-AnyLabeling